 Publicly recognize people who brought rigorous proposals that ultimately didn't pan out.
 This is the single most effective change a leader can make to the permission architecture of the organization.

 Make the question structural.
 Build it into strategic planning, annual reviews, and post-mortems.
 Ask: "What are we saying no to that deserves a harder look?"
-Make "Why not?" not an exceptional act of courage but an ordinary act of discipline.
+Make "Why not?" an ordinary act of discipline — not an exceptional act of courage.

 Every organization has a question it asks most often when it encounters the new, the challenging, and the unconventional.
-For many, that question is "Why?" — the practical challenge directed at the person proposing the change.
-These questions put the burden on the innovator and assume that the default is stasis.
+For many, that question is "Why?" — directed at the person proposing the change, placing the burden on the innovator and assuming that the default is stasis.

 The organizations that define their eras ask a different question.
 They ask it first, with genuine curiosity and rigorous discipline.
 They ask it with the full understanding that most of the time the answer will reveal why the thing can't be done — but with the equally full understanding that sometimes, just sometimes, the answer will reveal something extraordinary.

 The most important shift a leader can make is not strategic, technical, or financial.
-It is dispositional — the decision to hold the door open a moment longer.
-To meet the unconventional idea with a question rather than a verdict.
+It is dispositional.
+It is the decision to hold the door open a moment longer — to meet the unconventional idea with a question rather than a verdict, to build an organization whose default posture is exploration rather than rejection.

 Organizations don't fail because they lack answers.
 They fail because they stop asking better questions.
 The leaders who leave a lasting impact are the ones who refused to accept "No" before they asked: